The Drawing Account

 The Accounting Equation

 The Accounting Equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities plus equity of the business.
 This is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.

 In this case the asset of cash is reduced by the credit entry as the cash is withdrawn from the business.
 The drawings account has been debited reducing the owners equity is the business.
 The owner has effectively withdrawn part of their equity as cash.

 The drawings account is a temporary account and is cleared at the end of each year either by a debit against the capital account, repayment by the owner or against the salary of the owner, depending on the circumstances of the original cash withdrawal.

 Popular Double Entry Bookkeeping Examples

-The drawings accounting journal entry is one of many accounting journals, discover another double entry bookkeeping example at the links below:
+The cash drawings journal entry is one of many bookkeeping journals, discover another double entry bookkeeping example at the links below: